wormhole-foundation/wormhole-docs/learn/messaging/token-nft-bridge.md

 ## Token Bridge

 !!! note
-    Before a token transfer can be made, the token being transfered must exist as a wrapped asset on the target chain.
+    Before a token transfer can be made, the token being transferred must exist as a wrapped asset on the target chain.
 This is done by [Attesting](#){target=\_blank} the token details on the target chain. <!-- link to VAAs -->

 The Token Bridge contract allows token transfers between blockchains through a lock and mint mechanism, using the [Core Contract](/learn/messaging/core-contracts/){target=\_blank} with a specific [payload](#){target=\_blank} to pass information about the transfer. <!--payload links to VAAs page payloads -->